Countly/countly-sdk-documentation/windows/current.md

 <p>
-  This document explains how to install Countly SDK for Windows desktop applications.
+  This documentation is for the Countly Windows SDK version 24.1.X.
+The SDK source code repository can be found
-  It applies to version 24.1.X.
+  <a href="https://github.com/Countly/countly-sdk-windows" target="_blank" rel="noopener noreferrer">here.</a>
 </p>
 <div class="callout callout--info">
   <p>